Trustworthy-Engineered-Autonomy-Lab/s3-abstraction-optimization/README.md

 ### Running CEGAR

-Each CEGAR case study exposes a common `smoke_test.py` interface.
-Despite its name, this is also the simplest entry point for a longer run: it can either build and save a new abstraction or load and analyze an existing one.
+Each CEGAR case study has a `smoke_test.py` interface, where the user can either build and save a new abstraction or load and analyze an existing one.

-Choose a case study:
+From `/app`, choose a case study:

 ```bash
 cd cegar/spiral